pmelchior/usrp-sciprog/SETUP-INSTALLATION.md

 Once in there go to `LocalState\rootsf\home`  and you should see your home directory.

+PPS: To do the converse operation and see your windows files from you Ubuntu prompt, you may do so by typing in your Unix prompt:
+    ```
+    /mnt/c/Users/remy
+    ```

 ## If you use Linux on your laptop:

 1. Install Anaconda for Linux with Python 3.7.
 Open a terminal prompt, then run: